- Explain how entry and exit lead to zero profits in the long run

 - Discuss the long-run adjustment process

-The line between the short run and the long run cannot be defined precisely with a stopwatch, or even with a calendar.
+It is impossible to precisely define the line between the short run and the long run with a stopwatch, or even with a calendar.
 It varies according to the specific business.
-The distinction between the short run and the long run is therefore more technical: in the short run, firms cannot change the usage of fixed inputs, while in the long run, the firm can adjust all factors of production.
+Therefore, the distinction between the short run and the long run is more technical: in the short run, firms cannot change the usage of fixed inputs, while in the long run, the firm can adjust all factors of production.

 In a competitive market, profits are a red cape that incites businesses to charge.
 If a business is making a profit in the short run, it has an incentive to expand existing factories or to build new ones.
 New firms may start production, as well.
 When new firms enter the industry in response to increased industry profits it is called entry.

 Losses are the black thundercloud that causes businesses to flee.
 If a business is making losses in the short run, it will either keep limping along or just shut down, depending on whether its revenues are covering its variable costs.
-But in the long run, firms that are facing losses will shut down at least some of their output, and some firms will cease production altogether.
+But in the long run, firms that are facing losses will cease production altogether.
 The long-run process of reducing production in response to a sustained pattern of losses is called exit.
 The following Clear It Up feature discusses where some of these losses might come from, and the reasons why some firms go out of business.

 Why do firms cease to exist?

 Sometimes a business fails because of poor management or workers who are not very productive, or because of tough domestic or foreign competition.
-Businesses also fail from a variety of causes that might best be summarized as bad luck.
-For example, conditions of demand and supply in the market shift in an unexpected way, so that the prices that can be charged for outputs fall or the prices that need to be paid for inputs rise.
+Businesses also fail from a variety of causes.
+For example, conditions of demand and supply in the market may shift in an unexpected way, so that the prices that a business charges for outputs fall or the prices for inputs rise.
 With millions of businesses in the U.S. economy, even a small fraction of them failing will affect many people—and business failures can be very hard on the workers and managers directly involved.
-But from the standpoint of the overall economic system, business exits are sometimes a necessary evil if a market-oriented system is going to offer a flexible mechanism for satisfying customers, keeping costs low, and inventing new products.
+However, from the standpoint of the overall economic system, business exits are sometimes a necessary evil if a market-oriented system is going to offer a flexible mechanism for satisfying customers, keeping costs low, and inventing new products.